camillobruni/django-admin2/docs/ref/modeladmin.rst

 Adding a new view
 =================

-To add a new view to a ModelAdmin2, it's need add an attribute that is an instance of the `views.AdminView`.
+To add a new view to a ModelAdmin2, add an attribute that is an instance of the `views.AdminView`.

 The `view.AdminView` takes tree parameters: `url`, `view` and `name`.